samanthaming/samanthaming.com/content/tidbits/13-skip-values-in-destructuring.md

 ---
-title: Skipping Values In JavaScript Destructuring
+title: Skipping Values in ES6 Destructuring
 description: You can use blanks to skip over unwanted values in JavaScript.
 Perfect to avoid creating useless variable assignments for values you don’t want during destructuring...
-tags: [js]
+tags: [javascript, es6]
 order: 13
 ---